bennynichs/workingtitle/project/purpose.md

 This project will likely be a multiyear effort, no promises that it will even be finished.
 Thank you for your patience.

 # where
 From my home in Upstate NY and synced with github.
-As an audio-book and e-reader, I want the final form to be multi-media formatted: hard copy, electronic copy, audio, and graphical as well.
+As an audio-book and e-read consumer, I want the final form to be multi-media formatted: hard copy, electronic copy, audio, and graphical as well.

 # why
 There are a number of reads why I am writing this book and meta-book: